The Faith Alliance mission:

 Faith Alliance Annual Celebration

-Crestview has hosted the first two Faith Alliance Annual Celebration Dinner Meetings in Sept/October.
-Coordinators: Sue Mahlock & Jay Shephard.
+Crestview has hosted the first three Faith Alliance Annual Celebration Dinner Meetings.

-Karen Limoseth and her Presbyterian ladies assist in making and serving beverages and doing set up and breakdown in the Middle Sanctuary.
+Karen Limoseth and the PW ladies assist in serving beverages and help direct setup in the Middle Sanctuary.